-If you haven’t picked up a cheeky Marlborough sauvignon blanc from one of the many wineries between here and Christchurch – or here and Blenheim if coming the other way, then pop into the bottle store in the surprisingly bustling town of Kaikoura.
+If you haven’t picked up a cheeky Marlborough sauvignon blanc from one of the many wineries between here and Christchurch – or here and Blenheim if you’re coming south, then pop into the bottle store in the surprisingly bustling town of Kaikoura.
 You can also get a chilled one, which is nicer and your next mission is to find some plastic cups.

-Then head off to see Miriama in Nin’s Bin.
-Make sure you have some money too because these delicacies from the sea don’t come cheap.
+Then head off to Nin’s Bin.
+Make sure you have some money to throw around too because these delicacies from the sea don’t come cheap.
 Expect to pay what you’d pay at the local fish monger or supermarket.
-They’re priced on weight/size and range from $60-$90-ish each.
+They’re priced on weight/size and range from NZ$60-$90-ish each.

-Already precooked, the shell is bright orange and Miriama uses her very practical sword of a knife which is fixed to the wall to slice it in half, pick out the poo pipe and serve it with wedges of lemon either cold or she’ll throw it in a hot wok with garlic butter for an extra $8.
+Already precooked, the shell is bright orange and Miriama used her very practical sword of a knife, which is fixed to the wall to slice it in half, pick out the poo pipe and serve it with wedges of lemon either cold or she’ll throw it in a hot wok with garlic butter for an extra $8.
 I know, that’s a lot for a slab of butter!